Coronavirus | Centre warns lockdown violators of 14-day quarantine

 Also read: Home Affairs Ministry’s SOP for maintaining supply of essential goods

-District Magistrates and SPs should be made personally responsible for the implementation of these directions, it said.

-The two top central government officials told the chiefs of police and civil administrations of all states to make adequate arrangements for food and shelter for the poor and needy people including migrant labourers be made at the place of their work.
+The government has directed that adequate arrangements for food and shelter of the poor and needy, including migrant labourers, be made at the place of their work.
+On Saturday, the Centre had issued orders for the use of State Disaster Response Fund for the purpose.
+“Sufficient funds are available with States in this head,” said the release.

+The States have been also told to ensure timely payment of wages to labourers, without any cut, at their place of work during the lockdown period.
+“House rent should not be demanded from the labourers for this period.
+Action should be taken against those who are asking labourers or students to vacate the premises,” said the government.

-The Cabinet secretary and home ministry officials are in constant touch with the State chief secretaries and the DGPs.
+The Cabinet Secretary and the Union Home Secretary have been constant touch with the State Chief Secretaries and the respective Director-Generals of Police.
+The fresh round of instructions were issued during the meetings on Saturday evening and Sunday morning via video conferencing.

-Video conferences were held by the Cabinet Secretary and the Home secretary on Saturday evening as well as Sunday morning with the chief secretaries and the DGPs.

-“It was noted that, by and large, there has been effective implementation of the lockdown guidelines across all States and UTs.
+“It was noted that, by and large, there has been effective implementation of guidelines across all States and Union Territories.
 Essential supplies have also been maintained.
-Situation is being monitored round the clock and necessary measures are being taken as required,” the statement said.
+The situation is being monitored round-the-clock and necessary measures are being taken as required,” said the government.

-The central government had on Saturday issued orders for the use of State Disaster Response Force (SDRF) funds for this purpose.

 States have been also told to ensure timely payment of wages to labourers at their place of work during the period of lockdown without any cut.